Memotech-Bill/PicoBB/README.md

 To use (once the Pico has been programmed), assuming a Pico on a VGA Demo board:

 * Power should be applied to the micro-USB socket on the demo board.
+* Display output is via the VGA connector.
 * The keyboard should be connected to the USB socket on the Pico itself.
 A USB to micro-USB adaptor will be required.
 The Pico is somewhat selective as to which keyboards work, cheap keyboards may be better.